ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 *	*Cryptographic layer*
 *	*Transport layer*

-The layers are defined as follows,, and note that some requirements refer to communication between BPIs as noted within the relevant requirement:
+The layers are defined as follows, and note that some requirements refer to communication between BPIs as noted within the relevant requirement:
 * Transport Layer
   - #### **[R102]**
     - A BPI MUST utilize the well established TLS 1.2 [[RFC5246](#rfc5246)] or 1.3 [[RFC8446](#rfc8446)] protocol to transport messages between BPIs.